 For instance, consider using S3 Glacier, which can be restored from the archive within a period of minutes to hours.
 Its retrieval fee is $0.0040/GB.

-Also, consider S3 Glacier Deep Archive, where retrievals complete within a few hours.
+For very infrequently accessed archival material, consider S3 Glacier Deep Archive, where retrievals complete within a few hours.
 The retrieval fee with this option is $0.00099/GB.

 Key Architectural Optimizations